Trump, Haley, DeSantis campaign in frigid Iowa in the final days before the Republican caucuses

 Aides for multiple campaigns and longtime Iowa political observers have suggested the weather could sharply depress turnout.
 Republican caucus turnout peaked at more than 180,000 in 2016, Trump’s first campaign.
 Texas Sen. Ted Cruz won the caucuses narrowly that year.
 Trump’s campaign has put considerably more effort this time into building a caucus turnout structure.

 Beaumont reported from Iowa City, Iowa.
 Barrow reported from Atlanta.
 Gomez Licon reported from Council Bluffs, Iowa.
-Associated Press writers Meg Kinnard in Cedar Falls, Iowa, and Hannah Fingerhut in Davenport, Iowa, contributed to this report.
+Associated Press writers Meg Kinnard in Cedar Falls, Iowa, Hannah Fingerhut in Davenport, Iowa, and AP Director of Public Opinion Research Emily Swanson in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.